 At the time the article was created Jeremy Jones had no recorded disclosures.View Jeremy Jones's current disclosures

 The Royal College of Radiologists (RCR) is the professional body for clinical radiology and clinical oncology in the United Kingdom, and is responsible for their respective curricula and assessment of clinical radiologists and clinical oncologists who wish to gain Fellowship of the College (FRCR).

-The current President of the Royal College of Radiologists is Jeanette Dickson, a clinical oncologist.
+The current President of the Royal College of Radiologists is Katharine Halliday, a clinical radiologist.

 The RCR publishes a monthly scientific journal called Clinical Radiology.

 The definite article, "The", is an official part of the name of The Royal College of Radiologists.
 Colloquially, in the UK, radiologists tend to call the RCR, "the College".